lmcnulty/recommendation-algo/README.md

   --compatibilitycsv COMPATIBILITYCSV
                         A csv file containing coupon compatibilities --secretkey SECRETKEY
-                        The secret AWS access key --couponscsv COUPONSCSV
+                        The secret AWS access key.
+If not passed, the program will try to read data from csv files --couponscsv COUPONSCSV
                         A csv file containing coupon information --endpoint ENDPOINT   The endpoint to query dynamodb from